mrtnoshad/EDGE/README.md

-# Scalable Mutual Information Estimation using Dependence Graphs
+# Scalable Mutual Information Estimation using Dependence Graphs for Deep Learning Applications

 EDGE is a scalable and optimum estimator of mutual information for deep learning applications